About the Show

 Q: Are you willing to try MMOs with fans?

 A: That all depends on several factors.
 I always welcome tours, but once again, I’ll have to have gotten a feel for the game if I’m reviewing it first.
 I don’t think I’m even remotely popular enough to start shoehorning in “guest stars” (unless I know them in real life, in the case of my wife and friends who’ve appeared in the show) nor do I wish to do any versions of the show that feature someone who isn’t me hosting it.
 The future may hold exceptions, but don’t expect something like that for a LONG time.
-However, if I still have a certain MMO installed, and you want to play alongside me sometime, (Pangya is a great example) feel free to ask me, and I might squeeze in some time if I can.
+However, your best bet to to join Grindstone.
+It doesn’t guarantee you access to my group, but you’re far more likely to join a core group within it, or with us.

 Q: Will there be any more “Chaos Reviews” episodes?